jetzlstorfer/auto-remediation-reference/README.md

 - run 'gradle apply' to deploy to AWS
 - Troubleshooting: add --info or --stacktrace option to gradle to get more insights

-## Run as Azure Functions App
+## Deploy & Run as Azure Functions App
-- to come
+-